EarlPitts/advent-of-code/README.md

-# Adcent of Code
+# Advent of Code

-This repo is for the solutions of the Adcent of Code challanges.
+This repo is for the solutions of the Advent of Code challanges.
 The solutions are in C.
 Every year has a separate folder.